ChorusOne/opus-pool-sdk/book/docs/interfaces/UnstakeQueueItem.md

 # Interface: UnstakeQueueItem

-Unstake queue item.
-Used when retrieving the unstake queue or withdrawing from it.
+Represents an item in the unstake queue.
+Used for retrieving the unstake queue or withdrawing from it.

 ## Properties